 Polarized lenses have a special chemical applied to them to filter light.
 The chemical’s molecules are lined up specifically to block some of the light from passing through the lens.
 Think of it like a miniblind hanging in front of a window.
 Only light that passes through the blind’s openings can be seen.

 On polarized sunglasses, the filter creates vertical openings for light.
-This means that only light rays that approach your eyes vertically can fit through those openings.
-The lenses will block out all the horizontal light waves bouncing off a smooth pond or a shiny car hood, for instance.
+Only light rays that approach your eyes vertically can fit through those openings.
+The lenses block all the horizontal light waves bouncing off a smooth pond or a shiny car hood, for instance.

-It is important to keep in mind that if your sunglasses are labeled as blocking the sun’s harmful ultraviolet (UV) rays, it does not mean they are polarized too.
-Polarized lenses will be labeled as such.
+Keep in mind that if your sunglasses are labeled as blocking the sun’s harmful ultraviolet (UV) rays, it does not mean they are polarized too.
+Polarized lenses will have a label saying so.

 To learn more about the benefits and drawbacks of polarized lenses, talk with your eye care provider.